 - Gives almost every muscle in your body a workout

 - Clears your mind of the days’ activities and relaxes you

 - Releases hormones to make you feel good

 No matter what workout and exercise routines I am involved with, I make time to walk.

-Walking 2-3 miles most days of the week with my wife not only includes all the benefits above, but is good for the health of marriage.
+Walking 2-3 miles most days of the week with my wife not only includes all the benefits above but is good for the health of the marriage.